Soccer-Euro-Top scorers at the 2012 European Championship

-June 23 Euro 2012 top scorers after the third quarter-final on Saturday:
+June 24 Euro 2012 top scorers after the quarter-finals were completed on Sunday:

 3 Mario Mandzukic (Croatia)